Citrus need 2 feeds: one mid spring – when soils have warmed, and one mid summer.

 Trouble Shooting

 Citrus success begins with a variety that suits your place and a well chosen location.
-The feeding regime described here, builds on that, because no matter how well you feed and care for your trees, if the location does not cover basic citrus needs or the variety is poorly chosen – the trees wont ever be glorious.
+No matter how well you feed and care for your trees, if the location does not cover basic citrus needs or the variety is poorly chosen – the trees wont ever be glorious.

 When things go awry eg: pest/ disease/ all round not looking very handsome – your very first port of call is the soil.
 Do a DIY test and go from there.
 Soggy soil, dry soil or hungry soil mean mineral exchange is poor + biology absent, setting in motion the cascade of poor health.